on all orders over $59

 10. Be aware of additional circumstances which require added caution or safety awareness.

 Just because something isn't listed doesn't mean you can ignore it if it is dangerous.
 Practice all commandments of shooting safety and ensure a safe future for you, others and the shooting sports.

-Camouflage is important but it is more an attitude, to feel like a predator who owns his environment because when you think about it, many species tend to be blind colors, only few special games aren't.
+Camouflage is important but it is more an attitude, to feel like a predator who owns his environment because when you think about it, many species tend to be blind colors, only a few special games aren't.
 On the other end, most humans are not blind color and using safety clothes reduce mistaken-for-game accidents.
-I would, instead, recommend people to purchase clothes made of soft, noise resistant material, scent free, warm and that keep you dry from morning fogs or rainy conditions (waterproof).
+I would, instead, recommend people to purchase clothes made of soft, noise resistant material, scent free, warm and that keeps you dry from morning fogs or rainy conditions (waterproof).